- THE CAMPAIGN IS NOW CLOSED

 Candidates must be Australian citizens

-Click here: to download the CIEP application form which contains all you need to do to apply for the position of language assistant in France for 2014 - 2015. _
+The CIEP application form for the position of language assistant in France for 2014 - 2015 will be uploaded here when it becomes available. _

 Mrs Gaëlle Gallois